AnyBody/ammr/Docs/getting_started.rst

       #include "<ANYBODY_PATH_BODY>/HumanModel.any"

-After the configuration statements the HumanModel is include.
-It is important that any configuration paramters comes before this line.
+After the configuration statements the HumanModel is included.
+It is important that any configuration parameters comes before this line.

 Compsing the Model